Pickelhaube: Current use

-Cultural icon
+As a cultural icon

 As early as 1844, the poet Heinrich Heine mocked the Pickelhaube as a symbol of reaction and an unsuitable head-dress.
 He cautioned that the spike could easily "draw modern lightnings down on your romantic head".
 The poem was part of his political satire on the contemporary monarchy, national chauvinism, and militarism, used aggressively against democratic movements, entitled Germany.
 A Winter's Tale.

 In the lead-up to the 2006 FIFA World Cup in Germany, a molded plastic version of the Pickelhaube was available as a fanware article.
 The common model was colored in the black-red-gold of the German flag, with a variety of other colors also available.

 The spiked helmet remained part of a clichéd mental picture of Imperial Germany as late as the inter-war period even after the headdress had ceased to be worn.
 This was possibly because of the extensive use of the pickelhaube in Allied propaganda before and during World War I, although the helmet had been a well known icon of Imperial Germany even prior to 1914.
 Pickelhauben were popular targets for Allied souvenir hunters during the early months of the war.

+The closing credits of the American sitcom Hogan's Heroes prominently features a Pickelhaube in the background, with an American officer's cap perched on its point (as if it were a hatrack).